MainfluxLabs/mainflux/things/README.md

 | `webhook_enabled`           | Forward messages to configured webhooks                         |
 | `rule_enabled`              | Forward messages to the rules engine                            |

+`write_enabled`, `webhook_enabled`, and `rule_enabled` are dispatcher flags that control where messages are delivered.
+They are independent of each other and default to `false` if not set.

 A profile cannot be deleted while things are assigned to it.

 ## Groups